shane-jeon/selenium_applitools/README.md

     config.addDeviceEmulation(DeviceName.Nexus_10, ScreenOrientation.LANDSCAPE);
     config.addDeviceEmulation(DeviceName.iPhone_11, ScreenOrientation.PORTRAIT);
     ```
-    - Edited CSV file to cut all but 3 lines from file, to prolong trial account use.
+    - Edited CSV file to cut all but 3 rows from file, to prolong trial account use.
     - After 100 checkpoints have been passed, no more tests can be run, however results still available for view.

 ## Built With